 For the H

-H-Town’s sports scene doesn’t get the recognition it deserves on the national level, but with multiple championships, incredible fans, and several future hall-of-fame players still reppin’ the H, it’s time to put some respect on our city’s teams.
-From traditional leagues like the NFL to up-and-coming ones like Major League Rugby, Houston’s sports scene is as diverse as its people.
+H-Town’s sports scene doesn’t get the recognition it deserves on the national level.
+But with multiple championships, incredible fans, and several future Hall-of-Fame players still reppin’ the H, it’s time to put some respect on our city’s teams.
+From traditional leagues like the NFL to up-and-coming ones like the women’s League One Volleyball (LOVB), Houston’s sports scene is as diverse as its people.

-Before we even start with a guide to each team, if you’re new to these parts, let’s get a few things straight.
+Before we start with a guide to each team, let’s get a few things straight for those of you who are new to these parts:

 • Michael Jordan played in the 1995 NBA playoffs, so there’s no asterisk next to the Rockets’ second title.

-• The 2017 Houston Astros World Series title is not tainted by the cheating scandal and nobody was wearing a buzzer.
+• The cheating scandal does not taint the 2017 Houston Astros World Series title, and no one was wearing a buzzer.

 • Clay Walker’s “Football Time in Houston” is an absolute banger of an anthem.

-Alright, now that you’ve had a brief history lesson, it’s time to learn why Houstonians love supporting their teams.
+Alright, now that you’ve had a brief history lesson, it’s time to learn why Houstonians have so much hometown pride.

 Houston Texans